Search

 • The Big Picture – placing St Alfege at the heart of the wider cultural and social development in Greenwich over time.

-The project will enable St Alfege Church to play its part fully in the story of Greenwich, reaching visitors to the area and in the wider community and taking its place as a heritage destination worth visiting in the World Heritage Site.
+St Alfege Church aims to play its part fully in the story of Greenwich, reaching visitors to the area and in the wider community and taking its place as a heritage destination worth visiting in the World Heritage Site.

 Heritage Ambassador Volunteers at the church will be at the heart of bringing the church’s heritage to life for the public and visiting groups.